Lunar New Year: Foods That Bring Good Fortune

 Noodles for Longevity

 Long noodles represent long life and should never be cut.
 The longer the noodle, the longer the life it symbolizes.
-At Ming Restaurant, we serve special longevity noodles during the festival.
+At Hong Kong Palace, we serve special longevity noodles during the festival.
+The noodles are carefully pulled by hand to achieve maximum length, and diners slurp them whole rather than biting through.